Rhine Falls: Private transport

 The Rhine Falls are easily accessible by car, coach, or bicycle.
 Large pay-parking lots are located on both sides of the falls.
-The nearest exits on the A4 motorway are Uhwiesen, Flurlingen or Schaffhausen Süd.
+The nearest exits on the A4 motorway are Uhwiesen/Rheinfall or Schaffhausen Süd.
 The Rhine Falls are located on Swiss National Bike Route 2 (Rhine Route).

 History

 Tourists have been awed by the Rhine Falls for centuries.
 In the 19th century, the painter J. M. W. Turner made several studies and larger paintings of the falls, and the lyrical poet Eduard Mörike wrote of the falls: